DataBiosphere/cgp-deployment/README.md

 1. The [S3 bucket you created earlier](#makebucket) is what you should use for this next step.
-Provide the name you assigned to the bucket, and the AWS region that bucket resides in.
+Provide the name you assigned to the bucket, and the AWS region that the bucket resides in.

 1. The dos-dss server is needed next.
 We use the [cgp-data-store](https://github.com/DataBiosphere/cgp-data-store).